A brief history of Washington’s economy.

 Boeing led the way in this regard, so much so that one economist remarked, “As goes Boeing, so does the Puget Sound region.”

-Even with Boeing as the region’s largest employer, Washington State hardly made a blip on the national scene.
-When someone mentioned Washington, the nation’s capital, not the state, most often came to mind.
 It wasn’t until civic planners secured a world’s fair in 1962 that the world began to take notice.
 Dozens of countries came to Seattle to exhibit at the Century 21 Exposition.
-The fair not only attracted an international audience but lots of media attention.
+The fair attracted not only an international audience but also lots of media attention.
 The fair’s iconic Space Needle appeared in thousands of newspapers and on the covers of dozens of magazines around the globe.
-Even Elvis Presley stopped by to make a movie, It Happened at the World’s Fair.
+Even Elvis Presley stopped by to make a movie, It Happened at the World’s Fair. (the kid kicking Elvis is Kurt Russell, by the way).

 From boom to bust.

-Billboard that says Will the last person leaving Seattle - please turn out the lightsThe glory days were not to last forever.
-In the 1970s, the U.S. government canceled its ambitious supersonic commercial jet project and the layoffs at Boeing followed soon after.
+The glory days were not to last forever.
+In the 1970s, the U.S. government canceled its ambitious supersonic commercial jet project, and the layoffs at Boeing followed soon after.
 With one out of five jobs tied to the aerospace giant, the economy tanked.
 Famously, one waggish resident purchased a billboard near the international airport that said, “Will the last person leaving SEATTLE – turn out the lights.”

 In Eastern Washington, traditional crops such as apples and cherries began to share the fertile land with grapes and hops.
 Sales of wine and beer made with premium Washington ingredients began to take off, as did new food manufacturing enterprises.
-Inexpensive power and plenty of water also gave rise to a new type of farm in Eastern Washington – the data farm – in communities that once relied solely on agriculture for economic growth.
+Inexpensive power and plenty of water also gave rise to a new type of farm in Eastern Washington – the data farm – in communities that once relied solely on agriculture and tourism for economic growth.

 A new direction.